Social life and activities during chemotherapy

 - Travel insurance

 You may enjoy your trip more if you wait for a few weeks after your last treatment.
 Some people find the end of their treatment quite difficult.
 Although you will be pleased the treatment is at an end, it can feel quite strange to start focusing on other things again.
 It is up to you, but waiting a few weeks may give you some time to adjust back into normal home life with a holiday to look forward to.
-You can then go off on holiday without worrying how you will cope when you get home.
+You can then go off on holiday without worrying about how you will cope when you get home.

 Rated 4 out of 5 based on 11 votes